-The Company also agreed to pay the following additional consideration to the former MBI stockholders: (a) up to \$46.5 million contingent upon the achievement of specified funding, product development and regulatory milestones; (b) up to \$55.0 million contingent upon the achievement of specified amounts of aggregate net sales of products incorporating the intellectual property acquired by the Company in the merger; (c) tiered royalty payments ranging from low single-digit to low double-digit percentages of annual net sales of such products, subject to customary provisions permitting royalty reductions and offset; and (d) a percentage of sublicense revenue related to such products.
+The Company also agreed to pay the following contingent consideration to the former Microchips stockholders: (a) up to \$46.5 million contingent upon the achievement of specified funding, product development and regulatory milestones; (b) up to \$55.0 million contingent upon the achievement of specified amounts of aggregate net sales of products incorporating the intellectual property acquired by the Company in the merger; (c) tiered royalty payments ranging from low single-digit to low double-digit percentages of annual net sales of such products, subject to customary provisions permitting royalty reductions and offset; and (d) a percentage of sublicense revenue related to such products.
 The Company agreed to use commercially reasonable efforts to achieve specified development and regulatory objectives relating to DARE-LARC1.
-In June 2021, a total of \$1.25 million of that potential additional consideration became payable upon the achievement of certain of the funding and product development milestone events, \$1.0 million of which was recorded as contingent consideration on the Company's consolidated balance sheets upon the completion of the MBI acquisition and \$250,000 of which was expensed in 2021.
-In July 2021, the Company's board of directors elected to make these milestone payments in shares of the Company's common stock, to the extent permissible under the terms of the merger agreement with MBI, and, in September 2021, the Company issued approximately 700,000 shares of its common stock to former stockholders of MBI and paid \$75,000 in cash to the stockholders' representative in accordance with the terms of the merger agreement in satisfaction of the \$1.25 million in milestone payments associated with milestones achieved in June 2021.
-See
+The Company recorded \$1.0 million in contingent consideration associated with milestone payments it expects to become payable in the first half of 2021, and if and when they become due and payable, the Company may pay the milestones in cash, shares of the Company's common stock or with some combination of both.